nfbruns/itemizer/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+**Itemizer** is a data structure that maps items to unique integer IDs.
+It is used to convert items into unique IDs, and back again.

+The Itemizer is generic over the type of the item, so it can be used with any type that implements the Eq, Hash, Ord, and Clone traits.

-**Itemizer** is a Rust crate designed to provide a mechanism for "itemizing" strings, structs, etc. (any Hashable type).
-Each when calling `id_of` on an itemizer, it assigns an index, wrapped in an `Item` struct which represents this value.
+When calling `id_of` on an itemizer, it assigns an index, wrapped in an `Item` struct which represents this value.
 Using `value_of`, the original value can be retrieved.

 # Example
 ```rust